qutip/qutip/doc/guide/dynamics/dynamics-class.rst

 Stepping through the run
 ------------------------

-The solver also allows to run through a simulation one step at a time, updating args at each step:
+The solver class also allows to run through a simulation one step at a time, updating args at each step: